ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

 ```

 ## Test out in Swagger
-To test it out you can run `npm run dev` and navigate to `http://localhost:3000` where you will see the swagger donc
+To test it out you can run `npm run dev` and navigate to `http://localhost:3000` where you will see the swagger docs
 - Execute the `/mint` POST endpoint.
 - Verify the image and metadata URLs post-upload.